Custom predictions

 Prediction type

-Firstly, you need to define the prediction type of the target.
+Define the prediction type of the target.
 When looking for the best channel, you want to categorize your customers into different segments - according to the channel through which they are most approachable.
-As you are looking for the best segment, you should choose Multinomial classification as the prediction type.
+You should choose Multinomial classification as the prediction type as you are looking for the best segment.

 Filter condition